This article proposes a few answers to a series of frequently asked questions (FAQs) about key blocks and their use with PCI.

 A: The latest PCI PIN standards imposes the usage of key blocks for the management and exchange (between internal and external systems) of all encrypted symmetric keys.
-These key blocks should follow the TR-31 technical report (an ISO document that details how key blocks should look like and be implemented).
+These key blocks should follow the TR-31 technical report (an ISO document that details how key blocks should look and be implemented).

 Q: Are TR-31 key blocks mandatory and imposed by PCI PIN?

 A: Strictly speaking, they aren’t.
 Any other ‘equivalent’ method to TR-31 can be used during an interim period as long as the key block respects a minimal set of functions defined by:

 “The key usage must be cryptographically bound to the key using accepted methods, such that it must be infeasible for the key to be used if the usage attributes have been altered.”

 Thus, it doesn’t seem possible to use PKCS#8, for instance.